-OurBlack Bear Trophy Hunts in Northern Albertaare a "must do" with a long term average of 7’2” squared hide.
+OurBlack Bear Trophy Hunts in Northern Albertaare a "must do" with a long term average of 7’2” square hide.
 90% of the harvested bears makes the P&Y minimum skull size of 18".
 The long term skull average has been just over 19" with numerous bears scoring over 20".
-About 25% of our bear are colored.
+About 25% of our bears are color phase.

-The impressive quality of the bear that our camp produces did not happen by chance.
+The impressive quality of the bears that our camp produces did not happen by chance.
 It is the result of years of bear population management and selective harvests.
-With reasonable pressure and good monitoring of the bear population we have achieved an incredible healthy population of P&Y bear.
+With reasonable pressure and good monitoring of the bear population, we have achieved an incredible healthy population of P&Y bears.

 Quality Bear Camp

-You will agree with me that when it comes to bear hunting, the quality of the camp is as important of the quality of the bear.
+You will agree that when it comes to bear hunting, the quality of the camp is as important of the quality of the bear.

 Well, welcome to our black bear spring camp which is perfectly located, off the famous Athabasca River in WMU 531 bordering the Wood Buffalo National Park, Alberta, Canada.